Tickets for this concert have sold out, and the waiting list is full.

-Nikolai Medtner, who died 70 years ago in London, and whose anniversary this concert celebrates, is gradually emerging as a major figure of twentieth century music.
+Nikolai Medtner, who died 70 years ago in London, and whose anniversary this concert celebrates, is gradually emerging as a major figure of twentieth-century music.
 Once recognised by Rachmaninoff as the greatest composer of his time, he then fell into neglect, defended only by a handful of musicians who dared to confront the status quo.
-The younger generation has now embraced his music, and it is a pleasure to see talented musicians Natalia Lomeiko and Alexander Karpeyev tackling his 3rd Sonata Epica, one of his most ambitious work, in a concert that should be a fascinating opening to this year’s series.
+The younger generation has now embraced his music, and it will be a pleasure to see Alexander Karpeyev tackling two of his pieces, in a concert that will be a fascinating opening to this year’s series.

--Beethoven: Kreutzer Sonata
+-Beethoven: Kreutzer sonata